Glyphs & Relics

 Information Architecture

-I built an information architecture map to translate the full set of player actions into a clear, scalable structure.
-It defines how players move across screens and states, from inspecting and equipping to upgrading, rerolling, and dismantling.
+I built an information architecture map to translate player actions into a clear system framework.
+It defines how players move between inspect, equip, upgrade, reroll, and dismantle states.

 Design: